cpske/ISP/software-process/index.md

 - structure development so you get the most done while maintaining quality

-  - use iterative development with short iterations and specific milestones
+  - use iterative development with short iterations
+  - each iteration has a goal and criteria to evaluate if it has been achieved
   - have defined roles and responsibilities
   - use "pull requests", code review, and unit testing in your workflow
   - "retrospective" meeting after each iteration to improve your process